BlakeHoward/CSE-Schedulizer/README.md

-# Project 6
+# CSE Schudulizer
 ### Ruby on Rails Project

-Our project is a scheduling tool that makes it easy to find rate my professors ratings for classes that you might be interested in.
+This project is a scheduling tool that makes it easy to find rate my professors ratings for classes that you might be interested in.
 It also does a sort of CSE only degree audit.
 To run the app, run the following commands

 $ rake routes
 $ rake db:migrate